nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/layouts-and-widgets-forms-listings-grids/layout-and-widget-how-to-index/how-to-customize-the-versioning-and-comment-widget-on-document-edit-form.md

         excerpt: >-
             Learn how to customize the versioning and comment widget using XML extensions.
-These examples can be contributed in Nuxeo Studio (Advanced Settings > XML Extensions) or with the Nuxeo Generator.
+These examples can be contributed in Nuxeo Studio (Advanced Settings > XML Extensions) or with the Nuxeo CLI.
         level: Intermediate
-        tool: 'XML extension, Nuxeo Generator, Studio'
+        tool: 'XML extension, Nuxeo CLI, Studio'
         topics: 'Layout, Versioning, JSF UI, Widget'
 labels:
     - content-review-lts2016